INDIVIDUAL TAX RETURN PROBLEM 6

 LASIK eye surgery

-a $10,000 home-equity loan.
-She used the proceeds from the home-equity loan
+also obtained a $10,000 home-equity loan.
+She used the proceeds from the home-equity loan to

-to reduce the balance due on her credit cards.
-Paige received several Form 1098
+reduce the balance due on her credit cards.
+Paige received several Form 1098 statements from her

 Primary home mortgage

-received a statement from each of the following organizations acknowledging
+contributions and received a statement from each of the following organizations acknowledging her

 First Methodist Church

 On April 1, 2011, Paige’s house was robbed.
 She apparently interrupted the burglar

 because all that’s missing is an antique brooch she inherited from her grandmother (June 12, 2004)